-As Global Lead Analyst at Piksel, one of the leading technology companies in the television industry, Alan Wolk has become one of the most influential thought leaders and futurists in the space.
-He was recently named by Wired as one of the Top 20 Thinkers In Social TV and Second Screen.
+Recently named Chairman of the 2nd Screen Society, Alan Wolk has become one of the industry's most influential thought leaders and futurists.
+He was recognized last year by Wired as one of the Top 20 Thinkers In Social TV and Second Screen.

 His blog, The Toad Stool, is widely read and has become a forum for discussion around the changes coming from Hollywood, Silicon Valley, Redmond, London, New York and beyond.

-Wolk has written and spoken extensively about these upcoming changes and provides his insights on an exclusive basis for Piksel clients around the world.
-Piksel's global presence means that Wolk is frequently exposed to a non-US-centric view of the media industry, giving him an even broader take.
+Wolk has written and spoken extensively about these upcoming changes and provides his insights on an exclusive basis for clients around the world via Toad Stool Consultants, where he provides bespoke advisory services for clients in the media and entertainment industries.

 Wolk was also the founder and guiding force behind the Hive Awards for the Unsung Heroes of the Internet, a new award show that debuted at SXSW Interactive in March 2010.